 Why is Home Office pointless?

-2004 I have written my second book "sales and work techniques for the field service".
-Meanwhile, the book has been published in the fifth edition and several 10.000 times have been sold.
-When I submitted the first manuscript to the publisher, the editor wanted a chapter on the topic of Home Office.
-I did not originally plan that because I wanted to write something about sales and distribution and less about self-organization.
+In 2004 I wrote my second book “Sales and Working Techniques for the Field Service”.
+In the meantime, the book has been published in its fifth edition and has been sold 10.000 times.
+When I submitted the first manuscript to the publisher, the editor wanted another chapter on the topic of home office.
+I hadn't originally planned that because I wanted to write something about sales and distribution rather than self-organization.

 Nevertheless, I have complied with the wish of the editor.
 I admit, I first had to research the Internet to get some ideas about what I could write about in such a chapter.
 At the time, I had 12 years of home-office experience behind me.
 Since then, however, I have been living with my employees in a large office building for three years now.
 Even then I could illuminate both sides of the medal quite objectively.